-- 1. The APC may vote at any time to place a student on Probation or Academic Warning status when a serious academic or clinical performance problem exists or there are serious fitness issues, providing formal notice to the student of the APC concerns. - 2.
-Academic Warning - a.
-A student will be automatically placed on Academic Warning status at the end of a term under the following circumstances: - i.
-Any student who fails to obtain a GPA of 2.5 for any single term or fails to maintain a cumulative GPA of 2.5. - ii.
-Any student receiving one or more grades in a single term of "D" or "D+".
-Student performance in a deferred course may be considered as described below in section #4. - iii.
-Any student receiving 2 or more grades in a single term of "C-" or lower (excluding Course Evaluation grade). - iv.
-Academic Warning status based on these criteria will be in effect for one academic term. - b.
-A student who is placed on Academic Warning status will require written approval from the Offices of Academic Administration and Student Services & Enrollment Management for the following: - i. to hold office in any student organization or school organization - ii. to serve on any University or professional committee - iii. to participate in any program and/or elective that requires good academic standing.
+1. The APC may vote at any time to place a student on Probation or Academic Warning status when a serious academic or clinical performance problem exists or there are serious fitness issues, providing formal notice to the student of the APC concerns.

+2. Academic Warning

+- i.
+A student will be automatically placed on Academic Warning status at the end of a term under the following circumstances: - 1.
+Any student who fails to obtain a GPA of 2.5 for any single term or fails to maintain a cumulative GPA of 2.5. - 2.
+In programs utilizing "D" grades, any student receiving one or more grades in a single term of "D" or "D+." - 3.
+Any student receiving 2 or more grades in a single term of "C-" or lower (excluding Course Evaluation grade). - 4.
+Student performance in a deferred course may be considered as described below in section #4. - ii.
+Academic Warning status based on these criteria will be in effect for one academic term. - iii.
+A student who is placed on Academic Warning status will require written approval from the Offices of Academic Administration and Student Services & Enrollment Management for the following: - 1. to hold office in any student organization or school organization - 2. to serve on any University or professional committee - 3. to participate in any program and/or elective that requires good academic standing. - iv.
 A student on Academic Warning status is considered in good academic standing for purposes of scholarship eligibility and graduation.
 Academic Warning status is not recorded in the student's permanent academic record.

-c.
-Probation
+3. Probation

-- a.
-A student will be automatically placed on Probation at the end of a term under the following circumstances: - i.
-A student who fails to obtain a GPA of 2.0 for any single term or fails to maintain a cumulative GPA of 2.0 - ii.
-Any student receiving a final grade of "F" in a single term (excluding Course Evaluation), or an "F" in a deferred course as described below in section #4 - iii.
-A student will be removed from Probation when his/her cumulative GPA is above 2.0 and all courses with failing grades have been passed. - b.
-A student on probation is not considered in good academic standing and will not be: - i. endorsed for graduation - ii. allowed to hold office in any student or school organization - iii. allowed to serve on any University or professional committee - iv. allowed to participate in any program and/or elective that requires good academic standing - d.
+- i.
+A student will be automatically placed on Probation at the end of a term under the following circumstances: - 1.
+A student who fails to obtain a GPA of 2.0 for any single term or fails to maintain a cumulative GPA of 2.0 - 2.
+Any student receiving a final grade of "F" in a single term (excluding Course Evaluation), or an "F" in a deferred course as described below in section #4 - ii.
+A student will be removed from Probation when his/her cumulative GPA is above 2.0 and all courses with failing grades have been passed. - iii.
+A student on probation is not considered in good academic standing and will not be: - 1. endorsed for graduation - 2. allowed to hold office in any student or school organization - 3. allowed to serve on any University or professional committee - 4. allowed to participate in any program and/or elective that requires good academic standing - 4.
 Deferred Courses At the end of a semester, if a course director determines that it is not mathematically possible for a student in a deferred course to pass such course, the APC will consider the student's performance an "F" for purposes of deliberation and making recommendations to the Associate Dean for Academic Administration and/or Dean.